enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step4.md

 Execute the same step substituting `feature_di_stefano` with `your-feature-branch-name` and click on **Continue** button.

-Now you should insert the title of this Pull Request, the approvers and the approvers list like the figure below shows:
+Now you should insert the title of this Pull Request and the approvers.

 ![](./assets/create_pull_request_step_2.png)